stackhpc/ansible-role-os-projects/README.md

 Requirements
 ------------

+- Ansible >=2.9
-The OpenStack keystone API should be accessible from the target host.
+- The OpenStack keystone API should be accessible from the target host.

 Role Variables
 --------------